 Operators are modeled using a new form of operator statement, which uses a new syntax with explicit preconditions, prevail conditions, durations and effects.
 As specified by the competition organizers, the time required to board a plane is specified using the boarding-time fluent, which is here multiplied by 1000 in order to provide higher precision timing.
 Note also that the plane is required to remain at its location during boarding.
 The time required to fly between two cities is proportional to the distance and inversely proportional to the speed of the aircraft.

-operator :duration :precond :prevail :effects board(person, aircraft, city) :at s value(t, 1000 boarding-time) :as dur [s] at(person, city) $\land$ at(aircraft, city) [s+1, s+dur] at(aircraft, city) [s+1] at(person, city) := false, [s+dur] in(person, aircraft) := true operator :duration :precond fly( aircraft , city 1 , city 2 ) :at s value (t, 1000 distance( city 1 , city 2 ) / slow-speed( aircraft )) :as dur [ s ] at( aircraft , city 1 ) $\land$ city 1 $\neq$ city 2 $\land$ [ s ] fuel( aircraft ) > distance( city 1 , city 2 ) slow-burn( aircraft ) :effects $[s+1]$ at $(aircraft, city_1) :=$ false, $[s+dur]$ at $(aircraft, city_2) :=$ true, [s+dur] fuel $(aircraft) :=$ value $(s,$ fuel $(aircraft)) - 1$
+11

+'''

+board(person, aircraft, city) :at s

+operator

+:duration value(t, 1000 boarding-time) :as dur

+:precond [s] at(person, city) \wedge at(aircraft, city)

+:prevail

+[s+1, s+dur] at (aircraft, city)

+[s+1] at (person, city) := false, <math>[s+dur] in (person, aircraft) := true

+:effects

+fly(aircraft, city_1, city_2):at s

+operator

+value(t, 1000 distance(city1,city2) / slow-speed(aircraft) :as dur

+[s] at(aircraft, city1) \wedge city1 \neq city2 \wedge

+:precond

+[s] fuel(aircraft) \ge distance(city_1, city_2) slow-burn(aircraft)

+:effects

+[s+1] at (aircraft, city_1) := false , [s+1] fuel-level (aircraft, flevel_1) := false ,

+[s+dur] at (aircraft, city_2) := true, [s+dur] fuel-level (aircraft, flevel_2) := true

+'''

 Control formulas specify constraints that must be satisfied in the logical model corresponding to a solution plan.
-In some respects, the central use of explicit control formulas is really what stands out from other automated planning paradigms.
+In some respects, the central use of explicit control formulas is really what makes TALplanner stand out from other automated planing paradigms.
 Control formulas are intended to represent the high-level heuristics or commonsense smarts that one usually assumes a human might use when faced with specific planning problems in well-defined domains.
 Initially, a person may not have sufficient competence about a domain.
 Consequently, the plans generated may not be the best and will certainly take longer to generate.
 As a person acquires a feel for a domain, certain constraints are then applied when generating plans which in turn minimize the search space.
 It is this intuition which is behind the use of control formulas as a domain dependent means of limiting the huge search space of action combinations one is faced with when using a forward chaining planner.
 The technique is also incremental in nature.
 Control formulas may be added incrementally as one learns more about the domain in question thus improving the efficiency of the planner.

-&lt;sup>10We appeal to the use of semantic attachment [71] techniques in the implementation of TAL and TALplanner by liberal use and invocation of built in mathematical and other functions associated with value domains for features.
+11We appeal to the use of semantic attachment [68] techniques in the implementation of TAL and TALplanner by liberal use and invocation of built in mathematical and other functions associated with value domains for features.